 This course studies the structures and dynamics of organizations as complex systems.
 Students examine theories and concepts which explain organizational behavior and productivity.
 Organizational norms, cultural design, and structure are explored.
-Prerequisite: BBM 201 or program equivalent.
+Prerequisite: BBM 201 or HRM 201 or program equivalent.